This CKAD Exam study guide will help you prepare for the Certified Kubernetes Developer (CKAD) exam with all the required resources.

 alias

-for everything. - Don’t give the exam on the last day.
+for everything. - Don’t take the exam on the last day.
 The idea is to give it in a pressure-free environment.

 - At the time of the exam, you shouldn’t have anything on the table other than your system.